croner-i-web/progression-framework/frameworks/engineering/quality.md

       - level: 3
         criteria:
         - "Leads conversations when analysing features, advocates for acceptance criteria to be included (Example: advocates for accessibility acceptance criteria to be included in a front-end story)"
-        - "Creates test scenarios for business features with high customer visibility and high business risk.
-Advises others on how to create test scenarios"
+        - "Creates test scenarios for business features with high customer visibility and high business risk."
+        - "Advises others on how to create test scenarios"
         - "Advises on testing approach for a feature, advocates for testing lower down the test pyramid (Example: pushes testing of some acceptance criteria down into the unit tests, works with developers to help that happen)"
         - "Writes detailed bug reports, communicates to developers, advocates for fixes, contributes to defining best practice"
         - "Debugs complex defects, able to capture root cause (not just symptoms)"